 Light brown is great for spring and summer days.
 Dark chocolate brown shoes may give a sleeker vibe.
 But medium brown shoes offer the best of both worlds.
 They're versatile enough to wear all year long.

 A timeless suit, the perfect shirt, a great tie, and beautiful shoes can take you from the meeting room to celebratory drinks.
 But you can't overlook the importance of great socks.

 The right pair of socks keep your feet warm when it's cold and fresh when it's not.
 They protect your feet and add a dash of fun to your outfit.

-Spend a little extra and opt for soft, breathable materials like merino.
+Spend a little extra and opt for soft, breathable materials like Merino wool or Egyptian cotton.
 They cost more than department store socks made of synthetic fabrics, but they're worth it.